 A closer look at the vegetation growing in the swampy areas shows how unsuspecting insects are trapped by a series of ‘harmless’ plants.
 These plants are called ‘carnivorous’ although in reality they should be called insectivorous plants (…).

-They contain the specific location of the recipient, never opinions about him or evaluations about the content of the shipment.
+They contain the specific location of the recipient, and there are never opinions about them or evaluations about the content of the shipment.
 For instance:

 CEMA University.
 Córdoba 400, Autonomous City of Buenos Aires, Argentina.
 CP.1428.

-• The burghul is placed together with the rest of the ingredients in a story and mixed well.
+- The burghul is placed together with the rest of the ingredients in a bowl and mixed well.

-• It is served as an aperitif, accompanied by fresh lettuce leaves.
-To stack the tabbouleh, or as an accompaniment to a main dish
+- It is served as an aperitif, accompanied by fresh lettuce leaves, or as an accompaniment to a main dish

-They can be attached to food containers and detail their composition, nutrients and mode of use without trying to convince the customer to buy it or not.
+They can be attached to food containers and can detail their composition, nutrients, and mode of use without trying to convince the customer to buy them or not.
 For instance:

 FRIED TOMATO HANDMADE RECIPE